-Rather, this is just a way to do a little bit of introspection to see where you are in life, what your priorities currently are, and where you may NOT be putting in as much focus.
+Rather, this is just a way to do a little introspection to see where you are in life, your current priorities, and where you may NOT be putting in as much focus.

 2. Mental Health

-While this seems to be a bit taboo of a subject, your mental health is paramount to a healthy body, let alone a healthy lifestyle.
+While this seems taboo, mental health is paramount to a healthy body, let alone a healthy lifestyle.

-Mental health involves many actions, from goal-setting and tracking progress to talking with friends or a professional through life’s ups and downs.
+Mental health involves many actions, from goal-setting and tracking progress to talking with friends or a professional through life’s difficulties.

 We need to make this an important item for a healthy lifestyle.

-There will be times in life (often due to work or family) when sleep will not necessarily be a huge priority.
+There will be times in life (often because of work or family) when sleep will not be a huge priority.

-Some athletes and business owners I know operate extremely well with 5 hours of sleep and feel slow and sluggish with anything more than 7.
+Some athletes and business owners I know operate extremely well with 5 hours of sleep and feel slow and sluggish with anything over 7.